rocky/python-xdis/test_crossversion/USAGE.md

 Most tests should be ran using the makefile.

 # System Requirements
+- `uv`
+    - uv will handle everything on its own

+---OR---

 - `pyenv` and `pyenv-virtualenv`
-    - Each version needing to be tested should be installed with pyenv.
+    - Each version needing to be tested should be installed with pyenv
 - `tox`

 # Usage